Austerity-hit Greeks swap cars for sluggish trains

 "Life as we knew it has changed.
 There's no money for luxuries like a car when you don't even know if you'll be able to pay your rent for the month," said Vanesa Varveri, a 55-year-old accountant from Athens who began using the train to visit her parents near the port city of Patras when she lost her job.

-Tax hikes as part of austerity measures to keep Greece afloat have pushed up fuel prices to about 1.7 euros per liter in December, making them one of the highest in Europe.
+Tax hikes as part of austerity measures to keep Greece afloat have pushed up fuel prices to about 1.7 euros per litre in December, making them one of the highest in Europe.

 "We just can't afford it (a car)," Vassilis Davoras, a teacher in the northern city of Veria, said as he sipped coffee in the pastel-blue carriage of the fast train from Thessaloniki to Athens - a six-hour train ride over 500 km that takes about 4.5 hours by car.